Past Tense Spanish: All 4 Tenses and Conjugation Rules Explained

 Here's what actually works for learning these tenses:

-Anyway, if you want to practice these past tenses with real Spanish content, Migaku's browser extension lets you look up verb conjugations instantly while watching shows or reading articles.
-You can see how native speakers actually use these tenses in context, which beats memorizing charts any day.
+Anyway, if you want to practice these past tenses with real Spanish content, Migaku's browser extension and app let you look up verb conjugations instantly while watching shows or reading articles.
+You can see how native speakers actually use these tenses in context, which beats memorizing charts every day.
 There's a 10-day free trial if you want to check it out.